"I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well." - Psalm 139:14 (NIV)

 You are a God’s masterpiece — dark spots, blemishes, weight, height, and all.
 Your identity isn’t defined by what mere people say about you.
 Your identity is defined by God.

 Own every characteristic that makes you, you, because you're a reflection of God who created you in His image.

+Do you understand how amazing you are?
 I'll say it again.
-You’re a reflection of God who created you in His image.
+You are a reflection of God who created you in His image.

 Know someone who'd benefit from today's message?
 Share it with a friend!

 Do great things with God.